Price Predictions: BTC, ETH, BNB, XRP, SOL, DOGE, ADA, BCH, LINK, HYPE

 Cardano price prediction

-Cardano (ADA) turned down from the $0.37 level, indicating that the bears are trying to flip the level into resistance.
+Buyers are attempting to start a recovery by pushing Cardano (ADA) back above the breakdown level of $0.37.

+The positive divergence on the RSI suggests that sell-pressure is reducing.
+A close above the 20-day EMA ($0.38) signals the start of a recovery, which could reach the 50-day SMA ($0.43) and then $0.50.

-Sellers will attempt to resume the downtrend by pulling the Cardano price below $0.34.
-If they do that, the ADA/USDT pair could plunge to $0.30 and, after that, to the Oct.
+Alternatively, if the Cardano price turns down from the 20-day EMA, it shows that the bears remain in command.
+The ADA/USDT pair could then nosedive to $0.30 and later to the Oct.
 10 low of $0.27.

-Time is running out for the bulls.
-They will have to swiftly thrust the price above the moving averages to signal a comeback.
-The pair could then rally to the breakdown level of $0.50, which is likely to act as a major hurdle.
+Related: AI bubble risks in 2026: What’s the potential impact on Bitcoin price?

 Bitcoin Cash price prediction

-Bitcoin Cash (BCH) turned up from the 20-day EMA ($570) on Monday, but the bulls could not sustain the bounce.
+Bitcoin Cash (BCH) turned up from the 20-day EMA ($575) on Thursday, indicating positive sentiment.

-The bears are attempting to strengthen their position by sinking the Bitcoin Cash price below the 20-day EMA.
-If they can pull it off, the BCH/USDT pair could descend to the 50-day SMA ($541).
+The bulls will attempt to drive the Bitcoin Cash price above the $631 resistance.
+If they manage to do that, the possibility of a break above $651 increases.
+The BCH/USDT pair could then surge to $720.

-On the contrary, if BCH price turns up sharply from the moving averages, it suggests that the bulls continue to buy on dips.
-That increases the likelihood of a rally to the $631 to $651 resistance zone.
+This positive view will be invalidated in the near term if the price turns down and breaks below the moving averages.
+Such a move suggests the pair could consolidate between $443 and $631 for some time.

 Chainlink price prediction